-To better support our customers, Talkdesk has developed a solution that allows them to store and manage call recordings directly on their own Amazon Web Services (AWS) S3 bucket.
+Talkdesk has developed a solution that allows customers to store and manage call recordings directly on their own Amazon Web Services (AWS) S3 bucket or Microsoft Azure.

 How does it work?

-Recordings are transferred directly to the customer’s S3 bucket for storage.
+Recordings are transferred directly to the customer’s S3 or Azure bucket for storage.
 This process happens asynchronously for each recording file.

-When accessing a recording through the Talkdesk application or third-party Customer Relationship Management (CRM), Talkdesk will create a signed Uniform Resource Locator (URL) to the recording file.
+When accessing a recording through the Talkdesk application or third-party Customer Relationship Management (CRM), Talkdesk will create a signed Uniform Resource Locator (URL) for the recording file.

 This solution has been designed to maximize data security when working with Talkdesk.
 Users must be authenticated in order to play the recording, and customers can directly manage access permissions.

 Recording files are transferred directly to the customer’s bucket from Talkdesk Global Communications Network (GNC), and each file’s date/time is stamped by Talkdesk to adhere to the set Talkdesk retention policy.

 Talkdesk receives storage acknowledgment to confirm that the file arrived at its intended destination, but does not access or store the data within its infrastructure at any point in the process.
 This happens asynchronously for each recording file, meaning that files are processed individually instead of in batches.

 By default, Talkdesk authenticates users before they can play recordings.
 Once authenticated, Talkdesk redirects the user via a time-bounded signed URL to play the recording.